 Cannabinoid extraction using CO2 technology

-Cannabinoid extraction method using CO2 begins with Cannabis resin glands (trichomes) freezing, to make them easy to loosen from foliage and reserve glands/trichomes potency levels or in milled cannabis material.
-One of the unique things about the CO2 method, is that other plant material such as leaves can be used in the process.
+Cannabinoid extraction methods using CO2 begins with the freezing of Cannabis resin glands (trichomes).
+This is to make them easy to loosen from foliage and to reserve the glands or trichomes’ potency levels.
+One of the unique things about the CO2 method is that other plant material such as leaves can be used in the process too.

 Except for high initial costs for system purchasing and set up, the CO2 extraction method leaves no solvent residuals in the final product.
-A proper set up CO2 extraction is considered to be very important in order to achieve an efficient extraction process.
-Every Cannabis strain includes different content of Cannabinoids and therefore require a different CO2 extraction program.
-Large CO2 scale extraction system function under high pressure and have precision tolerance to get the most out of the separation process.
+A proper CO2 extraction setup is considered to be very important in order to achieve an efficient extraction process.
+Every Cannabis strain includes a different amount of Cannabinoids and therefore requires a different CO2 extraction program.
+Large CO2 scale extraction systems function under high pressure and have precision tolerance to get the most out of the separation process.

-Two types of CO2 extraction methods- Supercritical Fluid and Dry Ice.
+Two types of CO2 extraction methods are Supercritical Fluid and Dry Ice.

-Supercritical CO2 extraction technology is characterized with high diffusion rate which allow faster solids penetration than a liquid solvent.
-Naturally occurring carbon dioxide that is being evaporated spontaneously from the final product and residuals solvents are not contained in the final product.
-In modern CO2 systems, the CO2 gas in being recirculated and used in the following extraction cycles.
+Supercritical CO2 extraction technology is characterized by a high diffusion rate which allows faster solids penetration than a liquid solvent.
+The naturally occurring carbon dioxide that is being evaporated spontaneously from the final product and residual solvents are not contained in the final product.
+In modern CO2 systems, the CO2 gas is recirculated and used in the following extraction cycles.

 Supercritical CO2 system:

-The process begins with placing milled cannabis (flowers and/or leaves) into the extractor chamber.
-CO2is applied from gas tank/cylinders which flows in to the extractor.
-A compressor is used in order to raise the pressure of the liquid CO2 and turn it in to supercritical CO2.
-Supercritical CO2 physical state is both liquid and gas and therefore is able to extract the essential cannabinoids, trichomes and terpene oils and/or waxes out of the plant material.
+The process begins with placing milled cannabis, flowers, and leaves, into the extractor chamber.
+CO2 is applied from gas tank cylinders which flow into the extractor.
+A compressor is used in order to raise the pressure of the liquid CO2 and turn it into supercritical CO2.
+Supercritical CO2 physical state is both liquid and gas and therefore is able to extract the essential cannabinoids, trichomes, terpene oils, and waxes out of the plant material.
 The extracted substance is then passed to a separator.
 The heavy extract sinks to the bottom of the extractor while the supercritical CO2 is passed through a condenser back into the liquid phase.
 The liquid CO2 is then pumped to the storage tank where it can be reused.